bebatut/galaxy-training-material-stats/results/transcriptomics.md

+- **CLIP-Seq data analysis from pre-processing to motif detection**
+  - Pro:
+    - I like that it exists (*2020-06-09 00:00:00*)
+  - Con:
+    - It is either outdated for the current Galaxy modules or the Galaxy interface has had major changes.
+Many steps in this tutorial do not match up to Galaxy- I am unable to produce any results. (*2020-06-09 00:00:00*)

+- **Clustering 3K PBMCs with Scanpy**

 - **De novo transcriptome reconstruction with RNA-Seq**
   - Pro:
     - Analysis of the differential gene expression (*2018-10-20 00:00:00*)
     - The explanations and solutions to check our output (*2018-12-01 00:00:00*)
     - The explanation and description is easy to understand. (*2019-02-20 00:00:00*)
     - Tutorial was technically speaking good, but wasn't matching the title (*2019-11-06 00:00:00*)
+    - friendly (*2019-12-07 00:00:00*)
+    - Very clear  (*2020-03-20 00:00:00*)
+    - it is a clear tutorial (though I am VERY NEW to Galaxy platform and RNA Seq analysis, I grasped a considerable part of the analysis) (*2020-07-03 00:00:00*)
   - Con:
     - Visualization with Trackster hands-on section (*2018-10-20 00:00:00*)
     - Explanations of the plots (*2018-12-01 00:00:00*)
     - Match the title...
 This was NOT "de-novo" Transcriptome-Assembly!!! (*2019-11-06 00:00:00*)
+    - It is very useful information with details.. beginner's aslo can read and get idea..!
+Thank you  (*2019-12-21 00:00:00*)
+    - Can you explain the format of the output, how to convert the ID to known gene (SYMBOL, ENTREZ etc).
+Thanks. (*2020-03-20 00:00:00*)
+    - Has the reference genome of interest should be in GTF file format?
+In tutorial RefSeq_reference_GTF file is download but musmusculus genome is also added as built-in genome to the analysis.
+Are both of them in GTF file formats?
+If yes, I see in ensemble different files under GTF files.
+Which one should be used for the genomes non-available in the Galaxy platform as built-in reference genomes?
+(I will run my analysis on plants, that is the reason why I am asking)   Also, How do you know there are 249 transcripts with a significant change in gene expression between the G1E and megakaryocyte cellular states?
+Where is this statistics coming from?
+I believe the filter part should be explained more in detail.
+All aside, IT WAS VERYYYYY HELPFUL TO ME!
+HEARTFELTTTT THANKS!!!   (*2020-07-03 00:00:00*)

 - **Differential abundance testing of small RNAs**
   - Pro:
     - the Tutorial is so great and informative (*2019-03-16 00:00:00*)
     - It was wonderful, I am teaching a lab introducing students to bioinformatics, and I am focusing on Galaxy.
 I wanted to show them how to map RNA-seq reads (small RNAs or mRNAs), I was parsing fasta files for this, but your tutorial already did this.
 It was immensely helpful. (*2019-04-09 00:00:00*)
+    - the step by step approach  (*2020-03-25 00:00:00*)
   - Con:
     - I wish if you could tell us how to adapt this tutorial to different small RNA species from different organisms, like where can I import the human miRNA, piRNA, .. reference genome from? (*2019-03-16 00:00:00*)
     - For some reason the illumina adapters are not detected.  (*2019-04-09 00:00:00*)
     - Needs another step after "BAM-to-Fastq" is run.
 Tool outputs "fastq", not "fastqsanger".
 Redetecting the datatype will work.
 Other option is to modify the tool to try to assign "fastqsanger" (if the data matches that type, cannot be assume, I'll open an IUC request).
 See discussion/confusion from a tutorial user here: https://help.galaxyproject.org/t/convert-from-bam-to-fastq/1318 (*2019-05-20 00:00:00*)
+    - take a look at the files, i could not find any adapters on the raw reads and therefore the "adapter trimming" section was hard to make.  more explaination on what the different steps are good for, and why the three reference files (rRNA, miRNA_hairpin and transcriptome) are used in particular (*2020-03-25 00:00:00*)

 - **Downstream Single-cell RNA analysis with RaceID**
   - Pro: